Netflix Sued by Ex-Soviet Chess Champion Over “Sexist” Remark in ‘Queen’s Gambit’

 - Share this article on Tumblr

 Nona Gaprindashvili, one of the top chess players in the world in the 1970s, has advanced her pieces against Netflix over The Queen’s Gambit.
-The former Georgia grandmaster filed a defamation suit on Thursday against the streamer.
+The Georgian grandmaster filed a defamation suit on Thursday against the streamer.

-The hit series focuses on the rise of fictional chess player Beth Harmon and is based on a 1983 novel.
-In the show, Harmon is raised in an orphanage and eventually beats Russia’s finest players in the 1960s in Moscow during the heart of the Cold War.
+The hit series, based on a 1983 novel, focuses on the rise of fictional chess player Beth Harmon.
+In the show, Harmon is raised in an orphanage and eventually beats Russia’s finest players in the 1960s in Moscow at the height of the Cold War.

 But one problem, according to Gaprindashvili.